-Little is known about the island Bosch, al we know is that it was property of the "van Aduard" Monastery until the year 1530.
+Little is known about the island Bosch, al we know is that it was property of the ‘van Aduard’ Monastery until the year 1530.
 During the Middle Ages, Bosch was located between Schiermonnikoog and Rottumeroog.
-During the "Allerheiligenvloed" (All Saints day flood) in 1570 it largely disapeared in the sea.
-Reparations on the sea wall were not an option and the entire population evacuated.
+During the All Saints day flood (Allerheiligenvloed) in 1570 it largely disappeared in the sea.
+Repairs of the sea wall were not an option and the entire population evacuated.

 It was always known that the island of Bosch once existed.
-Many maps showed it's presence.
-The Sunken History Foundation was founded after a pilot project about the island bosch in 2005/2006.
-In 2008 the geologists Karel de Vries and Albert Oost of the Sunken History Foundation, found the first real evidence of it's location.
-By using ground-radar they found at a depth of 3 meters different ground deposits.
-Because of the islands movement, Schiermonnikoog now lies above the former island Bosch.
+Many maps showed its presence.
+The Sunken History Foundation was founded after a pilot project about the island Bosch in 2005/2006.
+In 2008 the geologists Karel de Vries and Albert Oost of the Sunken History Foundation found the first real evidence of its location.
+By using ground radar they found at a depth of 3 metres different ground deposits.
+Because of the island's movement, Schiermonnikoog now lies above the former island Bosch.

 The movement of the Wadden Islands